 new set of instructions in this phase of the trial.]

-You must decide whether the defendant is mentally retarded.
+You must decide whether the defendant is intellectually disabled.

-In order to establish that (he/she) is mentally retarded, the defendant
+In order to establish that (he/she) is intellectually disabled, the defendant

 must prove by a preponderance of the evidence that:

 1. (His/Her) general intellectual functioning is significantly below

 2. (He/She) also has deficits in two or more areas of adaptive